Tohidhanfi/Terraform2_task5/README.md

 ## Notes
 - For production, restrict security groups and set RDS to not be publicly accessible.
 - Update environment variables and secrets as needed in your ECS task definition or `terraform.tfvars`.
-- You can trigger the workflow manually or on every push.
+- You can trigger the workflow manually or on every push .